-1. Start RdpGuard Dashboard and click Tools, Options
+1. Start RdpGuard Dashboard and click on the link next to MySQL

-In most cases RdpGuard is able to detect MySQL settings automatically.
-But in some cases additional configuration may be required - you may need to specify the location of MySQL config file my.ini (or my.cnf) manually.
+In most cases RdpGuard is able to detect MySQL config file location automatically.
+But in some cases you may need to specify MySQL config file my.ini (or my.cnf) manually.

 In most cases RdpGuard is able to detect the location of general log file automatically if my.ini (or my.cnf) file is detected or specified manually.
 But in some cases you may also need to specify the location of general log file manually.

-5. Check the RdpGuard Event log, if MySQL detection engine is not started, specify the location of general log file manually and repeat the steps 3-4
+9. Check out the RdpGuard Event log, if MySQL detection engine is not started, specify the location of MySQL config file and general log file manually and repeat the steps 7-8